mikechen66/keras_frcnn_tf2/README.md

 2nd.
 Floating incompatibility issue

-    There is a floating incompatibility issue while execute the training.
-It might be an issue related to the new scripts based on both the TensorFlow     2.3 and Keras 2.4.
+    There is a floating incompatibility issue during the training.
+It might be an issue related to the new scripts related to TensorFlow 2.3 and Keras
+    2.4.
+But it is not sure.

     TypeError: Input 'y' of 'Sub' Op has type float32 that does not match type int64 of argument 'x'.